facelessuser/BracketHighlighter/docs/customize.md

 ```

 ### tag_mode
-This setting contains a dictionary of three modes: `xhtml`, `html`, `cfml`.
-Each mode tweaks the tag matching for the respective type.
-Each entry in the dictionary consists of a list of languages that should be evaluated as that type.
+A directory that contains a dictionary of three modes: `xhtml`, `html`, `cfml`.
+Each mode tweaks the tag matching for the respective mode.
+Each entry in the dictionary consists of a list of languages that should be evaluated in that mode.

 ```js
     // Determine which style of tag-matching to use in which syntax